 Dr Neelesh Reddy is a senior medical oncologist at Onco.com.
 Trained at one of the premium institutes for cancer, Cancer Institute at Adyar, he elucidates key concerns in one of the primary women cancers, ovarian cancer.

 The ovaries make female hormones and produce a woman’s egg.
-And ovarian cancer are a group of diseases that affect the woman’s ovaries.
-There are different types of ovarian cancer and each is unique depending upon origin, the appearance under a microscope and treatment.
+And ovarian cancers are a group of diseases that affect the woman’s ovaries.
+There are different types of ovarian cancers and each is unique depending upon origin, the appearance under a microscope and treatment.
 As is the case with most other cancers, treatment is curative if ovarian cancer is detected early.
 Read more on treatment for ovarian cancer.

 When formerly interviewed, he said, "evolution will eliminate the 'fear of cancer' from our minds, and make room for hope in cancer treatments."
 Find excerpts of the interview with Dr Reddy here.

 Dr Neelesh has a knack for putting down jargons simply.
 He even responds to the issue of contradictory opinions from two different doctors with ease.
-Watch the video to find expert answers on key questions about ovarian cancer.
+Watch the full video to find expert answers on key questions about ovarian cancer.